 Marie, who went to Sydney on a working holiday visa, had the chance to work at racing stables in Australia.
 Due to her passion for horses, she got a full-time job in Randwick.
-In this article, she tells us all about her experiences, her job search and her typical working days at the stables.
+In this article, she tells us all about her experiences, her job search and her typical working days at the horse stable in Australia.

 Requirements and working conditions